KatherineB/TimePicker/README.md

 The filess work on XAMPP.
 (I don't have anywhere else to test them.)

 #### Current Limitations
- * TimePicker does not work properly if more than one is placed on the same page
  * TimePicker is not responsive and not workable for mobile devices

 #### Files Required to Make the TimePicker Work: